-CRC personnel have been working with government affiliates at national, state, regional and local levels for many years, and have also applied their expertise internationally in such countries as Brazil, Guatemala, Africa, and the Caribbean and elsewhere.
-The CRC team has been directly involved in the pioneering work completed for the Southeast Florida Regional Climate Compact.
+Coastal Risk scientists have worked with government agencies at national, state, regional and local levels for many years, and have applied their expertise internationally in Brazil, Guatemala, Africa, the Caribbean and elsewhere.
+Our work encompasses sea level rise estimations and projections and development of cost-effective, adaptation responses.

 PLANNING and REGULATORY ISSUES